Chart Color Schemes

 Infrastructure

-Brunswick - North has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally
+Brunswick - North has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects that could impact this area.
-Notable projects include Saxon Street by Milieu, Assemble Brunswick, 4 Ballarat Street, and Brunswick Level Crossing Removal - Upfield Line (8 Crossings).
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 19 projects that may impact the area.
+Notable projects include Saxon Street by Milieu, Assemble Brunswick, Brunswick Level Crossing Removal - Upfield Line (8 Crossings), and Albert Street Stockland Development.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.